An anisotropic viscoplasticity model for shale based on layered microstructure homogenization: Acknowledgments

 \section{Acknowledgments}

 JC acknowledges financial support from the Research Grants Council of Hong Kong under Project 27205918.
 SJS and JAW were supported by Total S.A. through the FC-MAELSTROM project.
 Portions of this work were performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07-NA27344.
-The authors wish to thank Yashar Mehmani and Alan Burnham for providing Figure 1 and for helpful discussion regarding shale anisotropy.
+The authors wish to thank Yashar Mehmani and Alan Burnham for providing Figure 1 and for helpful discussions regarding shale anisotropy.
+The authors are also grateful to Hiroki Sone for sharing his experimental data and for valuable discussions regarding the experimental procedure.